maxwolf621/DesignPattern/B_Observer.md

             observer()
 ```

-The Observer Pattern provide an object design where subjects and observers are loosely coupled.
-> When two objects are loosely coupled, they can interact,but have very little knowledge of each other

 ## Properties
-- The only thing the subject knows about an observer is that it implements a certain interface (the Observer interface). **Mean that The subject doesn’t need to know the concrete class of the observe**
+- The only thing the subject knows about an observer is that it implements a certain interface (the Observer interface). **Mean that The subject doesn’t need to know the concrete observe**
     > **So we can add/delete new observers at any time.**
-    > -  Because ==the only thing the subject depends on is a list of objects that implement the Observer interface==, and we also can replace any observer at **run-time** with another observer and the subject will keep purring along.
+    > Because the only thing the subject depends on is a list of objects that implement the Observer interface, and we also can replace any observer at **run-time** with another observer and the subject will keep purring along.

 - We never need to modify the subject to add new types of observers.
 - **We can reuse subjects or observers independently of each other**
   > If we have another use for a subject or an observer, we can easily reuse them because the two aren’t tightly coupled.
 - Changes to either the subject or an observer will not affect the other.
 Because the two are loosely coupled.